Jobioluwa/Healthcare_Patient_Cost_Data_Analysis_Project.ipynb/README.md

-A data analysis project to **find insighs in patient healthcare costs** and identify key cost drivers using insurance claim data.
+A data analysis project to **find insights in patient healthcare costs** and identify key cost drivers using insurance claim data.

 ## 📌 Overview
 This project analyzes **healthcare expenditure patterns** to: